top of page

 Add all ingredients to a small bowl, season with salt & pepper and stir.

 Pat dry the shrimp, season with salt & pepper and toss with some olive oil.
-After the ribs are removed from smoker, arrange the shrimp onto the grate and cook at 250F-300F until shrimp are opaque in color, turning shrimp over 1 time halfway through cooking.
+After the ribs are removed from smoker, arrange the shrimp onto the grate and cook at 250F-300F until shrimp are opaque in color, turning shrimp over halfway through cooking.
 Remove shrimp and toss with some of the Chimichurri.

 Serve the ribs on butcher paper with the shrimp.
 Drizzle remaining chimichurri over ribs.